-Ronald J. Rahjes, 67, is an officer of Wesley J. Rahjes & Sons, Inc., a diversified family farming corporation producing wheat, corn, soybeans, and grain sorghum, located in Kensington, Kansas, and is an owner of R&D Farms, a wheat, corn, soybeans, and grain sorghum farming partnership, and of R&C Tax Service, a tax preparation services firm.
+Ronald J. Rahjes, 68, is an officer of Wesley J. Rahjes & Sons, Inc. and an owner of R&D Farms, diversified family farming operations producing wheat, corn, soybeans, and grain sorghum, and an owner of R&C Tax Service, a tax preparation services firm, all located in Kensington, Kansas.
 Mr. Rahjes is a member of High Plains Farm Credit, ACA.
 He also serves as a director of Rural Telephone/Nextech, Inc., a telecommunications company.
-He served on the Board's Governance Committee in 2018.
+He served on the Board's Audit Committee in 2019.
 Mr. Rahjes became a director of the former U.S. AgBank, FCB in 2009, and joined the CoBank Board in 2012 following the merger of the two banks.
-His term expires on December 31, 2019.
+His term expired on December 31, 2019.

-David L. Reinders, 62, retired in August 2016 as the Chief Executive Officer of Ag Producers Co-op, a grain and farm supply cooperative in Sunray, Texas, and served as a consultant to the cooperative through year-end 2016.
-He is a member of Farm Credit Services of America, ACA.
-He served on the Board's Compensation and Human Resources Committee in 2018.
-Mr. Reinders became a director in 2011 and his term expired on December 31, 2018.

-Kevin G. Riel, 53, is the President and Chief Executive Officer of Double 'R' Hop Ranches, Inc., a diversified farming operation primarily growing hops, together with apples, grapes and other row crops, in Harrah, Washington.
-He is also President and Chief Executive Officer of Tri-Gen Enterprises, Inc., an agricultural marketing company, and managing partner of WLJ Investments, LLC, a land holding and management company.
+Scheherazade S. Rehman, 56, appointed director, is a professor of International Finance/Business and of International Affairs, at The George Washington University in Washington, D.C.
+Dr. Rehman is also the founder and a director of the European Union Research Center and a director of the Executive MBA in Cyber-Security, both at The George Washington University.
+Dr. Rehman is also a director of the International Trade and Finance Association in Winnsboro, South Carolina and the American Consortium on European Studies in Washington, D.C.
+Dr. Rehman the President and Managing Partner of the International Consultants Group in Washington, D.C.
+Dr. Rehman became a director in 2019 and served on the Board's Risk Committee.
+Her term expires on December 31, 2022.
+Kevin G. Riel, 54, is the President and former Chief Executive Officer (retired as Chief Executive Officer in January 2019) of Double 'R' Hop Ranches, Inc., a diversified farming operation primarily growing hops, together with apples, grapes and other row crops, in Harrah, Washington.
+He was the President and Chief Executive Officer of Tri-Gen Enterprises, Inc., an agricultural marketing company that was dissolved in September 2019.
+He is also managing partner of WLJ Investments, LLC, a land holding and management company.
 He is a past board chair of Northwest Farm Credit Services, ACA.
-He is a director of Hop Growers of America, a trade association, and a member of the Nationwide Insurance Board Advisory Council.
-He served as chair of the Board and chair of the Board's Executive Committee in 2018.
-Mr. Riel became a director in 2014 and served as first vice chair of the Board in 2017.
+He is a director of Hop Growers of America, a trade association, governance committee chair of Yakima Chief Hops, and a member of the Nationwide Insurance Board Advisory Council.
+He served as chair of the Board and chair of the Board in 2017.
 His term expires on December 31, 2021.